DeFRaG: Violence

 The DeFRaG modification completely removes violence (except for the ability of the player to explode into bloody chunks) from the otherwise visceral first-person shooter.
 The gameplay mode or discipline called "deathmatch" came of age with Doom and was also in Q3A, the latter being dedicated to multiplayer competition.
 From these games electronic sports, and particularly its professional variant emerged.
 The same games drove the computer games and violence controversy to unprecedented heights.
 While the Doom series was heavily criticized for its gory content, the problem with Q3A was seen to be its focus on deathmatch, because in this discipline the ultimate objective is to kill ("frag"), as many other players as possible.
-But in DeFRaG's [sic] gameplay modes killing opponents has no place whatsoever.
+In DeFRaG's [sic] gameplay modes killing opponents has no place whatsoever.
 DeFRaG gameplay is all about improving the skills to exploit the peculiarities of the Q3A physics in order to move faster, to navigate along courses through the map topographies formerly deemed to be impossible, or to perform moves as yet unseen.
 In consequence, the in-game weapons are no more regarded as instruments of destruction.
-Rather DeFRaG players use them as tools for moving around gamespace.
+DeFRaG players use them as tools for moving around the game.
 This transformation of a first-person shooter into a vehicle for "virtual gymnastics" meanwhile has gradually been recognized by mainstream media.
-It is thrown into the public discourse as a counterweight to the stereotype of computer games fostering violent behaviour.
+It is thrown into the public discourse as a counterweight to the stereotype of computer games fostering violent behavior.
 The DeFRaG mod stars prominently in this.

 Movie making

 The high-skill requirement of the game, along with the fast pace, cause that game movies are often made using content created by playing DeFRaG game modes.
 Within the community's tradition, especially the fastest runs, difficult trickjumping techniques are included in sequence.
 The DeFRaG demo-playback system includes settings to view the primary player from various angles and perspectives.
 This is in line with the history of the machinima phenomenon which originates from the speedrun community of Quake, the first game in the series.
 By following the argumentation of Stanford historian of science and technology Henry Lowood, DeFRaG can be called an instance of transformative high-performance play.

 Some of these movies won gaming industry awards.
-For instance the freestyle trickjumping movie Tricking iT2 by Jethro Brewin "jrb" won five Golden Llamas Awards in 2004.
+For instance, the freestyle trickjumping movie Tricking iT2 by Jethro Brewin "jrb" won five Golden Llamas Awards in 2004.
 The categories were: Best Picture, Best Audio, Best Tech, Best Editing and Direction, and Best Quake Movie.
-In the following year the trick-stunt movie Reaching Aural Nirvana by "mrks" won a Golden Llamas Award in the category Best Audio.
-Also in 2005 the art-house short movie defragged directed by Margit Nobis, an instance of Q3A machinima (its name is borrowed from the DeFRaG mod) was shown at numerous prestigious festivals, including the Vienna Independent Shorts festival.
+In the following year, the trick-stunt movie Reaching Aural Nirvana by "mrks" won a Golden Llamas Award in the category Best Audio.
+Also in 2005, the art-house short movie defragged directed by Margit Nobis, an instance of Q3A machinima (its name is borrowed from the DeFRaG mod) was shown at numerous prestigious festivals, including the Vienna Independent Shorts festival.